Derrick Blaylock

-Derrick Blaylock (born August 23, 1979) is a former American football running back of the National Football League.
-Blaylock was drafted in the 5th round of the 2001 NFL Draft by the Kansas City Chiefs.
+Derrick Blaylock (born August 23, 1979) is an American former professional football running back of the National Football League (NFL).
+Blaylock was selected by the Kansas City Chiefs in the fifth round of the 2001 NFL draft.
 Blaylock also played for the New York Jets.

-High school career
+Early life

 Blaylock attended Atlanta High School in Atlanta, Texas, and was a standout in football, track, and basketball.
 In football, he was a three-time All-District selection.
 In basketball, he was a second-team All-District selection and in track, he placed second on the 100 meter dash at the state Class 3A finals with a time of 10.7 seconds, and set the school record in the 100 meter dash with a time of 10.44 seconds.

 Professional career

+On April 22, 2001, Blaylock was selected 150th overall in the fifth round of the 2001 NFL draft by the Kansas City Chiefs.

-Blaylock scored four rushing touchdowns in one game for the Kansas City Chiefs along with Priest Holmes on October 24, 2004 vs the Atlanta Falcons.
-Blaylock would be one of 3 running backs for Kansas City that would rush for 100 yards in one season, along with Priest Holmes and Larry Johnson.
+Blaylock scored four rushing touchdowns in one game for the Chiefs, along with Priest Holmes on October 24, 2004, vs the Atlanta Falcons.
+Blaylock would be one of three running backs for Kansas City to have a 100-yard rushing game during the 2004 season, along with Priest Holmes and Larry Johnson.

 On February 28, 2007, the New York Jets released Blaylock.
-On May 7, 2007 Blaylock signed a contract with the Washington Redskins, but was cut on September 3, after reaching an injury settlement.
+On May 7, 2007, Blaylock signed a contract with the Washington Redskins, but was cut on September 3, after reaching an injury settlement.